ZGMIKE2000/Graffiti-Attack/README.md

 Generated graffiti samples are post-processed using **OpenCV** to extract the relevant patch region, which is then overlaid onto traffic sign images.
 The patches are applied after some augmentations from Kornia repository and then tested against the yolov8m model.
 Current approach of the loss calculation is based the average loss of each patched image evaluation on the yolo model wrt the pre-patched image.

-- **Testing:** Integrated Optuna for placement optimization to allow spatial variation and increase adversarial strength.

 ### Adversarial Optimization Strategy

 The target detection model is **YOLOv8m**, treated as a **black-box**.